TexasInstruments/simplelink-ti_sidewalk-examples/README.md

 Edit **imports.make** and update all of the above tool location variables to reflect the paths on your build system.

+## Amazon Web Services (AWS) Account and Sample WebApp Setup
+To test the examples, you need to follow the instructions outlined in the following Github page: [Amazon Sidewalk Sample IoT App](https://github.com/TexasInstruments/ti-amazon-sidewalk-sample-iot-app).
+It has required steps for:

+1. AWS account and credentials setup
+2. Amazon Sidewalk webapp deployment
+3. Amazon Sidewalk device provisioning

+Note that if you plan on using CCS to build the projects, you only need to setup your AWS account and credentials.
+This is because CCS automatically handles both Sidewalk device provisioning and Sidewalk webapp deployment for you.

 ## Build SDK Libraries
 SDK libraries must exist before building any examples.
 To build SDK libraries from the simplelink-sidewalk-examples directory: